justanotherdot/justanotherdot/site/posts/bindings-are-cheap-managing-rightward-drift.md

 ---
-title: Bindings Are Cheap: Managing Rightward Drift
+title: "Bindings Are Cheap: Managing Rightward Drift"
 author: Ryan James Spencer
-date:
+date: 2020-02-20T10:34:34.578114198+00:00
 tags:
   - rust
 summary: >-
+  It can be easy to fall into the habit of using match and if let everywhere but you soon may find yourself with heavily nested code.
+Rightward drift is a pain to decipher in any language.
+The good news is that you can easily manage rightward drift in Rust using a few techniques.
 ---

 It can be easy to fall into the habit of using `match` and `if let` everywhere